OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Requesting Permissions

-If your application has permissions that need to be requested at runtime, the application must call a `requestPermissions` method in order to obtain them.
+If your application has permissions that need to be requested at runtime, the application must call the `requestPermissions` method in order to obtain them.
 The app passes the permissions needed and an integer request code you have specified to the user asynchronously, returning once the user chooses to accept or deny the request in the same thread.
 After the response is returned the same request code is passed to the app's callback method.

 ```java
 private static final String TAG = "LOG";